C-MORL: Multi-Objective Reinforcement Learning through Efficient Discovery of Pareto Front: Proof of Theorem

 Then, the conditions under which problem Eq. \ref{equ:CMDP} has zero duality gap are as follows:

 \begin{lemma} (Fenchel-Moreau).
 If (i) Slater’s condition holds for (PI) and (ii) its perturbation function $P(\xi)$ is concave, then strong duality holds for (PI). \end{lemma}

-See proof of \ref{lemma:Fenchel} in the Corollary.
+In \ref{lemma:Fenchel}, Slater's condition requires that there exists a feasible policy $\pi$ such that all inequality constraints are strictly satisfied for problem (1), i.e., See proof of \ref{lemma:Fenchel} in the Corollary.
 30.2.2 of \citep{rockafellar1997convex}.
 For the proof of concavity of the perturbed C-MORL formulation $P(\xi)$, it suffices to show for every $\xi^1, \xi^2 \in \mathbb{R}^n$, and for any $\mu\in (0,1)$, the following equation holds:

 We refer the detailed proof of Eq. \ref{equ:perturb} in the Proposition 1 of \citep{paternain2019constrained}.

 To show the second part, we make use of the optimality conditions of the dual problem.
 As the Lagrangian function of Eq. \ref{equ:CMDP} is $L(\boldsymbol{\lambda}, \pi)=G_l^\pi - \boldsymbol{\lambda}^\top (\mathbf{d}-\boldsymbol{G}^{\pi}_{1:n\setminus l})$, and denote $\Tilde{G}_i^\pi=d_i-G_i^\pi$.
 Without loss of generality, we follow the standard minimization problem formulation in optimization, and we can write out the dual function as